magcox5/climate_change_2038/README.md

 ![sklearn regression population to temp](images/pop_to_temp.png)

 This chart shows that temperature rises with population.
+Contributing factors to the rise from the 1980's could be interpreted as a loss in balance for the earth to naturally handle the levels of CO2.
 According to this regression line, a temperature of 16.37 would be reached when the population reaches approximately 9.29 Billion, which is in the ballpark for projected population size for that year.

 * CO2 Emissions as related to Population growth According to this regression line, the population has a direct correlation to CO2 Emissions.